kkzzzx/Windows-11-Registry-Tweaks/README.md

 <summary>Click to reveal step by step guide.</summary><br>
 1. Search for <b>View advanced system settings</b> and <b>System Properties</b> should open up.<br>
 2. Go to <b>Hardware</b> tab and click <b>Device Installation Settings</b>.<br>
-3. When Device Installation Settings appears select <b>No (your device might not work as expected)</b> (don't worry about the warning, it works perfectly fine but if, in rare circumstances, it doesn’t, you can always manually update the drivers)<br>
+3. When Device Installation Settings appears select <b>No (your device might not work as expected)</b> (don't worry about the warning, it works perfectly fine but if, in rare circumstances, it doesn’t, you can always manually update the drivers).<br>
 4. Press <b>Save changes</b> and close the window.<br><br>
 V 📢 <b>(for Pro / Enterprise editions only)</b><br>
 5. Search for <b>Edit group policy</b> and <b>Local Group Policy Editor</b> should open up.<br>